Specicount/Specicount/README.md

 **We have currently closed access to our prototype due to official testing starting soon.
 We hope to have something up for you soon. :)**

 The project is housed on an Apache2 server using PHP 7 and other items which can be found in our [Technical Documentation](https://docs.google.com/document/d/19ObKv17vrhDEsHHpE8ep23V5kh7Y6Wm3NpOwPVRjhlc/edit?usp=sharing).
+You can view the [Source Code](https://gitlab.cecs.anu.edu.au/u6053577/BioData/) on GitLab.

 Although the code and database is largly bespoke, a few tools have been employed to create this project.
 These include:
 * [PHP Form Builder](https://www.phpformbuilder.pro/) for CRUD operations to the database